-- Start in the middle of a story-meaning a scene or realtime moment-where things are already happening, not so the reader is lost or confused, but where she will want to dive right in to keep up - Share that story with particulars and specifics to your experience.
+- Start in the middle of a story-meaning a scene or real-time moment-where things are already happening, not so the reader is lost or confused, but where she will want to dive right in to keep up - Share that story with particulars and specifics to your experience.

 Sometimes less-experienced writers think the best way to reach everybody is to be as general as possible so that the broadest possible audience can be reached.
-Thinking of your audience as everybody is a challenge.
-You want to have some sense of your audience-a generally educated person that you want to convince of an argument?
+Thinking of your audience-a generally educated person that you want to convince of an argument?
 An empathetic reader you want to connect to or move with your prose?
 But you'll still want to narrow some.
 For example, in writing this chapter, I'm making a couple of assumptions: 1) that you're taking a college writing course and 2) that you could have less experience with writing.
 The first assumption is pretty safe, as I was asked to create a chapter for a book for a writing class.
 The second assumption could be on the mark but not a sure thing.
 Maybe you're someone who has come back to college at age 30 and had a full time job that involved writing.
 Chances are more students are the traditional college-aged demographic.
 As the author I can't know the exact audience, so I have to make some assumptions but must be quite careful in doing so to not resort to stereotypes.